ravi9/llama.cpp/docs/backend/OPENVINO.md

 ## Validated Models

-Although, the validated models below were tested with `llama-cli` using the `Q4_K_M` quantization format on Intel® Core™ Ultra Series 2 (Lunar Lake), the OpenVINO backend is expected to work across a broader range of [Intel hardware](https://docs.openvino.ai/2026/about-openvino/release-notes-openvino/system-requirements.html), [supported quantization formats](#supported-quantizations), [supported llama.cpp tools](#supported-llamacpp-tools) and additional model architectures.
+Although, the validated models below were tested with `llama-cli` using the `Q4_K_M` quantization format on Intel® Core™ Ultra Series 2 (Lunar Lake), the OpenVINO backend is expected to work across a broader range of [Intel hardware](https://docs.openvino.ai/2026/about-openvino/release-notes-openvino/system-requirements.html), [supported model precisions](#supported-model-precisions), [supported llama.cpp tools](#supported-llamacpp-tools) and additional model architectures.

 > [!NOTE]
 > Extensive accuracy validation, performance optimizations, and broader architecture coverage are work in progress.